LispCookbook/cl-cookbook/dynamic-libraries.md

 dir(helloworld)
 ~~~

-Function `helloworld_hello_world` should be present in the printed dictionary.
+The function `helloworld_hello_world` should be present in the printed dictionary.

-This function follows a C standard that return value of the function is its error code
+This function follows a C standard that the return value of the function is its error code
 (0 is for success, other numbers should be defined in `err_t` class which follows the `error-map` definitions),
 the last parameter of the function is its return value.
 Since this is a pointer to integer in this case,
 an integer needs to be created using `ctypes` library and `helloworld_hello_world` has to be called with
 a pointer to the result value.

-The following program should print 11.
+The following program should print 11:

 ~~~python
 import helloworld